ezSQL/ezsql/README.md

   This will allow multi SQLdb to be loaded if need be.
 * Added methods `create_select`, `insert_select`, `update`, `insert`, `replace`, `delete`, and `selecting` an alias for select.
   These are ezSQL Core class shortcut calls and should be able to handle most use cases as is.
   These new methods will create proper SQL statements, from supplied arguments variable or array, prevent injections, then execute guery, in case of `selecting` execute get_results.
 They have been fully PHPunit tested under mySQLi and postgresSQL.
-Currently, postgresSQL class fails to return results on SQL select statements.

 ```
 ezSQL3 - From Author: Stefanie Janine Stoelting - http://stefanie-stoelting.de